Max Gray CHAMP Research

 The philosophy of the UCLA Child and Adolescent Mood Disorders Clinic is to enhance clinical care for children, teens, and young adults and their families by conducting state-of-the-art treatment studies.

-More information: Family Therapy Study
+More information: Keto Study Press Release

-More information: Immune Study
+More information: UPLIFT

 - Cognitive Therapy Skills Groups for Teens and Young Adults